unpoller/unpoller.github.io/documentation/docs/install/finish.md

 GRANT ALL ON unifi TO unifipoller
 ```

 Optionally - and this is a very sensible idea - set limits on how much data you wish to retain by implementing a retention policy.
-For example, to hold data for 32 days add the command
+For example, to hold data for 32 days add the command:
 ```
 CREATE RETENTION POLICY retention_policy ON unifi DURATION 32d REPLICATION 1
 ```

-(If ever you need to reset the database it can be deleted by the command `DROP DATABASE unifi` and then recreated using the commands above.)
+If ever you need to reset the database it can be deleted by the command `DROP DATABASE unifi` and then recreated using the commands above.

 ## 2 - Configuring Grafana Datasource